 small museum BIG STORIES

-We hope you have enjoyed this exhibition If you did, please consider making a donation to our funds, every pound counts!
+We hope you enjoy this exhibition If you do, please consider making a donation to our funds, every pound counts!

 It costs us a minimum of £300 in print design, marketing and reproduction charges to create each free exhibition that we share with you.